 You will work as representation of children in custody cases and in issues involving the public school system.
 You'll study the various models for representing children and analyze the ethical issues raised in the various settings.

 You will concentrate on the transactional aspects of nonprofit organizations, small business start-ups, and arts & entertainment law.
 You'll learn the skills needed to practice in a complex legal and regulatory environment.

 You will have the opportunity to learn about the causes of wrongful convictions while being given the opportunity to apply this knowledge to the investigation of cases where evidence can prove a client's innocence.

 You will explore issues of development and trade and have the opportunity to work with clients while exploring the culture of Nicaragua.

 Field placements allow you to work directly with real clients in a real-world setting.
-You can sharpen your skills working under the supervision of licensed attorney.
-Participation in a field placement takes place in conjunction with other traditional academic courses.
+You can sharpen your skills working under the supervision of a licensed attorney or judge.
+Each field placement includes a required class component.

 You will spend a month in Charlotte or another city in the Carolinas practicing in a business setting where you will work on issues affecting corporations.

 You will placed in a small/medium size firm, corporate in-house, public interest/governmental agencies or with a non-profit in Charlotte, N.C.
 Learning objectives are customized for you based on your specific placement and areas of interest.

 You will have the opportunity to spend a semester in practice in Washington, D.C.
 You will intern in a government agency or non-governmental organization.